evanx/webserva/README.md

 - instant serverless databases, called "keyspaces"
 - private, shared and public keyspaces
 - access control to keyspaces and their keys
-- publish data and views to web audiences of any size
+- web publication of data and views

-Under the hood we use Nginx, Redis, the CloudFlare.com CDN service, and our own opensource software, namely https://github.com/evanx/rquery.
+Under the hood we use Nginx, Redis, and our own opensource software, namely https://github.com/evanx/rquery.

 Try our demo: https://demo.redishub.com/create-ephemeral.
 This endpoint creates a new ephemeral keyspace with a TTL of 10 minutes, for demonstration purposes.
 This is assigned an "unguessable" 12 character keyspace name.